 - works well in the freezer as a prepared casserole or as leftovers

-Generally I try to cook with all natural ingredients and a minimum of canned/prepared/boxed items.
+Generally, I try to cook with all-natural ingredients and a minimum of canned/prepared/boxed items.
 This is where I make my big exception.
-I think this is the only time I ever use canned cream of chicken soup.
+I think this is one of the only times I ever use canned cream of chicken soup.

 "This is one of your top 3 recipes."